costajob/app-servers/README.md

 ```

 ##### Considerations
-Rust proved to be a fast language, but not blazing as promised: its throughput falls within Node and Java.
+Rust proved to be a fast language, but not blazing as promised: its throughput is in the same league as Nim and Node, but far from Java, GO and Crystal.
 Rust latency is among the best of the pack anyway.

 ##### Concurrency and parallelism